Islamic Republic of Iran Air Force: 2020s

 The IRIAF air fleet is aging, some aircraft are more than 40 years old, and this has led to several crashes.
-On May 24, 2022 two Chinese-built Chengdu J-7 crashed east of Isfahan killing the pilots.
-A F-5F crashed into a school in Tabriz on February 21, 2022, killing both crew and a person on the ground.
-On June 1, 2021, another F-5F crashed near Dezful, killing both crew.
-Additionally, on 25 December 2019, an MiG-29 crashed in the Sabalan mountains, and on Aug.
-26, 2018, an F-5F crash-landed near Dezful, killing the pilot and injuring the co-pilot.
+In June 2021, another F-5F crashed near Dezful, killing both crew.
+In February 2022, a F-5F crashed into a school in Tabriz, killing both crew and a person on the ground.
+In May 2022, two Chinese-built Chengdu J-7 crashed east of Isfahan, killing the pilots.